 - Employees will be updated when there is a change made to existing policies.

-CDLSI will take the following steps to put in place a process for developing Individual Accommodation Plans (IAPs) and return-to-work plans and policies for employees that have been absent due to a disability:
+CDLSI will take the following steps to put in place a process for developing Individual Accommodation Plans (IAPs) and return-to-work plans and policies for employees who have been absent due to a disability:

 - Develop an IAP and process that includes the following: The employee’s participation in the development of the IAP;